smart-data-models/incubated/WaterNetworkManagement/Network/doc/spec.md

         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Mandatory

--   `hasSubGraph` : The ID of the sub-network, considered as a Network.
+-   `hasSubNetwork` : The ID of the sub-network, considered as a Network.

     -   Attribute type: `Relationship`.
 Reference to an entity of type `Network`
     -   Attribute metadata Properties: